-If all the measurements are accurate, it means that they are are close to the target and they may be or may not be close to eachother.
+If all the measurements are accurate, it means that they are close to the target and they may be or may not be close to each other.

 Precision means the values gathered from repeated measurements are close to each other in a cluster.
 They have little scatter.

-If all the measurements very precise, it means that the measurements are close eachother and they may be or may not be close to the target.
+If all the measurements very precise, it means that the measurements are close to each other and they may be or may not be close to the target.
 When the scatter is less, measurements have high precision.

 Considering the same example above, you measured the weight of a given substance three times and you obtained the below results;